backstage/backstage/plugins/techdocs/api-report.md

   ): Promise<string>;
   // (undocumented)
   getBuilder(): Promise<string>;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-  // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-  // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-  // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-  // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" getEntityDocs(entityId: EntityName, path: string): Promise<string>;
+  getEntityDocs(entityId: EntityName, path: string): Promise<string>;
   // (undocumented)
   getStorageUrl(): Promise<string>;
   // (undocumented)
   identityApi: IdentityApi;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-  // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-  // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-  // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-  // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-  // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" syncEntityDocs(
+  syncEntityDocs(
     entityId: EntityName,
     logHandler?: (line: string) => void,